 - Progestin-Releasing (Mirena, Skyla).
 This type of hormonal IUD is also known as a levonorgestrel-releasing intrauterine system, or LNG-IUS.
 Levonorgestrel is a progestin.
-The current guidelines state that Mirena is effective for contraception for 5 years, although a recent study showed that Mirena continues to be effective for 7 years.
-Skyla is slightly smaller and can remain inserted for up to 3 years.
+Mirena is effective for contraception for 5 years, while Skyla is slightly smaller and can remain inserted for up to 3 years.
 Mirena is also approved as a treatment for heavy menstrual bleeding.

 Inserting an Intrauterine Device

 A health care provider inserts an IUD into a woman's uterus during an office visit.
 The insertion process takes a few minutes.
 The provider inserts a plastic applicator tube that contains the IUD and presses a plunger to release the IUD.
 The tube is then withdrawn.

 The provider will check to make sure that the IUD is placed properly and that the strings attached to it hang outside the cervix within the vagina.
 The strings are used for removal.